arshnoork-101/ArtistryHub/README.md

 Contributions are always welcome!

-If you are interested in contributing to ArtistrHub, start by forking the repository to your own GitHub account and then create a new branch where you can work on your changes.
-Once you have implemented your improvements—whether they are bug fixes, feature enhancements, or documentation updates—make sure your code is clean, well-documented, and consistent with the existing structure.
-After testing your changes locally, push your branch to your forked repository and open a **pull request** describing the modifications you made.
-The changes will get reviewed, and once approved, your contribution will be merged into the main project.
+If you want to contribute to ArtistryHub, fork the repo, create a new branch, and make your changes.
+Ensure your code is clean, tested, and follows the existing structure.
+Push your branch to your fork and open a **pull request** describing your changes for review and merging.

 ---